Baltimore Workers’ Compensation Lawyers

 - Death and funeral benefits if the worker died as a result of his or her injures; death benefits are paid to dependents of the deceased.

 Workers’ Compensation is designed to protect all employees, but not every worker falls into this category.
 Independent contractors, volunteers, and many temporary employees may be denied benefits if they fail to prove that a true employee-employer relationship existed.
-If an injured worker is unsure about their status, it is recommended that they consult a reputable Baltimore Workers’ Compensation lawyer to make sure they receive the full benefits to which they are entitled.
+If an injured worker is unsure about their status or believe they have been misclassified, it is recommended that they consult a reputable Baltimore Workers’ Compensation lawyer to make sure they receive the full benefits to which they are entitled.

 Types of Accidents